bcbeidel/programmers-book-club/clean-code/chapter-1.md

 ## Potential Discussion Questions

-* There are an abundance of definitions of what defines 'Clean Code,' do any, in particular, seem more or less pertinent?
-Do any of them seem dated, or dependent upon limitations no longer present in modern languages?
+* Of the multiple definitions for 'Clean Code' provided in the first chapter, did any definitions seem more or less relevant to you?
+* Where there any recurring themes that stood out across multiple definitions?
+* What are some strategies that you have used to balance speed of delivery and code quality?